bskdany/Typemeup/README.md

 - smart mode, using complex typing analysis alghorithms to suggest words that will improve accuracy
 - live mistake correction mode, your errors are fixed as you type
 - timed and fixed word amount typing test
 - live keyboard
+- smooth cursor
+- graphs with in-depth statistics and analysis of the test
+- user configs

 ### Incoming features

-- user configs with typing and theme settings
+- theme settings
-- graphs with in-depth statistics and analysis of the test
 - theme marketplace
+- competition mode (like 10fastfingers)
+- import progress from monkeytype

 Got any other ideas for features or just want to say hi?
 Join the [Discord](https://discord.gg/YdcJdE4HBv)!